Inloggen Account aanvragen

 States supporting the initiative will be invited to actively participate in the diplomatic conference which will take place in Slovenia from 8-9 June 2020.
 Non-supporting States will be invited as observers.

-In order to become a supporting State for the MLA initiative, States need to have a signed an official note verbale voicing their support for the Permanent Declaration.
-The Permanent Declaration is not a binding legal instrument, but rather a way for States to express their support for the objective of States to open negotiations on a procedural multilateral treaty on mutual legal assistance and extraditon to cover the existing gap in the international legal framework for core international crimes.
+In order to become a supporting State for the MLA Initiative, States need to have signed an official Note verbale (docx) voicing their support for the Permanent Declaration (pdf).
+The Permanent Declaration is not a binding legal instrument, but rather a way for States to express their support for the objective of States to open negotiations on a procedural multilateral treaty on mutual legal assistance and extradition to cover the existing gap in the international legal framework for core international crimes.